freerange/site/soups/weeknotes/week-883.snip.markdown

 We've agreed to take on a project at the Government Digital Service ([GDS]) in collaboration with [dxw] working on the [GOV.UK] publishing system.
 So we spent a chunk of the week sorting out contracts and completing various on-boarding checks.
 We had a kick-off meeting with dxw and GDS folks on Thursday morning with the aim of hitting the ground running in the week after the New Year.

 We also had another quick catch-up with Stu at [Good Machine] and ongoing conversations with Tom at [Goodbase].
-We're hoping we might get to work with one/both of them later this year.
+We're hoping we might get to work with one/both of them next year.

 ## [Jam] 🍓